Quansight-Labs/quansight-labs-site/posts/2021/10/cxx-numba-interoperability.md

 together with functions signatures are then used to set up a highly efficient calling sequence.
-This method will require creating a small C/C++ wrapper library that contains ``export "C"``-attributed functions which return the addresses of C++ libray functions and that can be easily called from Python using various techniques, here we use [ctypes](https://docs.python.org/3/library/ctypes.html).
+This method will require creating a small C/C++ wrapper library that contains ``export "C"``-attributed functions which return the addresses of C++ library functions and can be easily called from Python using various techniques, here we use [ctypes](https://docs.python.org/3/library/ctypes.html).